 Circular Economy approaches for the electronics sector in Nigeria

-Since June 2019, together with National Environmental Standards and Regulations Enforcement Agency of Nigeria, UN Environment Programme has been implementing the project ‘Circular Economy Approach for the Electronics Sector in Nigeria’, with 2 million USD of funding provided by the Global Environment Facility (GEF) and more than 13 million USD of co-financing provided by project partners.
+Led by the UN Environment Programme and executed locally by the National Environmental Standards and Regulations Enforcement Agency of Nigeria (NESREA), the project ‘Circular Economy Approach for the Electronics Sector in Nigeria’ was launched in 2019, with 2 million USD of funding provided by the Global Environment Facility (GEF) and more than 13 million USD of co-financing offered by project partners.

-The project brings together players from government, the private sector and civil society to kickstart a financially self-sustaining circular economy approach for electronics in Nigeria, protecting the environment while creating safe employment for thousands of Nigerians.
-The project supports the Nigerian government to identify the best approach to implement the EPR legislation.
-This project is regarded as the first demonstration project in the electronics sector under the Platform for Accelerating the Circular Economy (PACE).
+The project brings together players from the government, the private sector, and civil society to kickstart a financially self-sustaining circular economy model for electronics in Nigeria, protecting the environment while creating safe employment for thousands of Nigerians.
+The project supports the Nigerian government in operationalising EPR schemes for electronics and is regarded as the first demonstration project in the electronics sector under the Platform for Accelerating the Circular Economy (PACE).

 The project has the following four components: